SWARM+: Scalable and Resilient Multi-Agent Consensus for Decentralized Data-Aware Workload Management: Introduction

-We demonstrated the feasibility of decentralized consensus by using a greedy method that leveraged Practical Byzantine Fault Tolerance (PBFT)~\cite{pbft}.
-Although the approach performed 63.5\% better than the vanilla PBFT, the flat mesh topology in SWARM exhibited $O(n^2)$ communication complexity resulting in poor scalability.
+Our prior work, SWARM~\cite{ccgrid25}, focused on a key subproblem in that vision: the {\em distributed job selection problem}, where globally distributed, heterogeneous resource agents must autonomously choose workloads from a dynamic distributed global workload/job pool—without any central orchestration.
+We demonstrated how distributed resource agents can coordinate workload selection by leveraging a decentralized greedy consensus mechanism employing a peer-to-peer three-phase protocol inspired by Practical Byzantine Fault Tolerance (PBFT)~\cite{pbft}.
+Although the approach performed 63.5\% better than the vanilla PBFT, the flat mesh topology in SWARM exhibited $O(n^2)$ communication complexity resulting in poor scalability as the number of participating agents grew.
 In addition, it provided no explicit failure recovery, lacked dynamic elastic agent scaling, and did not take into consideration data locality in its cost model.
-The latter is important when considering many of the current workloads, which are data intensive (instrument data, AI model training).
-To address these challenges, this paper presents the \textbf{SWARM+} system that makes three novel contributions.
+The latter is important when considering many of the current workloads, which are data intensive (e.g. instrument data, AI model training).